crocs-muni/ECTester/analysis/countermeasures/README.md

 from smartcards or those you produced in the previous step.
 4. You can "play around" with the standalone tool and observe test results on ECC libraries.
+5. You can examine the behavior of combinations of countermeasures under our tests.

 See subsections below for more details.